-The Board of Education shall have standing committees of policy, finance government relations, and property.
+The Board of Education shall have standing committees of policy, finance, government relations, Superintendent evaluation, and property.
 The Board may also create special committees.
-The members of standing and special committees shall be Board of Education members appointed by the president.
+The members of standing committees shall be Board of Education members and at the January work session, members, chairs and vice-chairs will be determined through consensus of the Board.
 Such committees shall be responsible to the Board of Education for the performance of their duties.
-The president of the Board shall be an ex-officio member of all committees.
+All committee meetings are subject to the Open Meetings Act.

 The purpose of the Government Relations Committee is to facilitate communications and opportunities for cooperation between the Board, the Athens-Clarke County Mayor and Council, the local delegation to the Georgia General Assembly, and other boards of education throughout Georgia.
 Duties of the Government Relations Committee may include updating the Board on proposed regulations and legislation potentially affecting the District, as well as discussing issues with elected officials at the local, state, and federal levels to make them aware of the importance of public education and how their decisions may impact the District and its students.